Tri-Rail Coastal Link South Florida East Coast Corridor (SFECC) Transit Analysis Study

 Q: When will the project be constructed?

 Construction is not funded at this time.
 The Project Development study is completely funded.
-After the Project Development phase, the next phases of study would involve design, potential right-of-way acquisition, and construction phases.
+After the Project Development phase, the next phases of study would involve design, potential for right-of-way acquisition, and construction phases.
 The timing of these subsequent phases is dependent on the identification of project funding.

 Q: How does Tri-Rail Coastal Link (f/k/a/ SFECC) compare to All Aboard Florida and potential Amtrak service along the FEC Corridor?